chiadofatigado/jup-token-explorer/README.md

 # Jupiter Token API Explorer

-A web application for exploring tokens on the Jupiter network.
+A web application for exploring tokens on the Jupiter token api list.

 ## Features